AxoLabs/P2-Schrodinger-s-cubes/README.md

 # P2-Schrödinger's-cubes
-A reimplementation of the cut Portal 2 reflector cube variant, the Schrödinger cube, running almost entirely on pure Hammer logic.
+A Hammer logic-based implementation of the cut testing element, the Schrödinger cube.
 Provided are four instances for these; dropper and dropperless for clean and overgrown styles, as well as all the assets needed for them to work.

 ![Zrzut ekranu (1324)](https://github.com/AxoLabs/P2-Schrodinger-s-cubes/assets/125143965/6218701c-2824-4486-9881-017ba82cae2d)